hjake123/reactive/KUBEJS.md

   ]
 }
 ```
-The important notes here are the `advancement` field, which prevents this entry from unlocking if the player hasn't ever seen the reaction, and the `reactive:reaction` page template, which shows the formula if the player has the "perfect" advancement for the reaction.
+The important bits here are the `advancement` field, which prevents this entry from unlocking if the player hasn't ever seen the reaction, and the `reactive:reaction` page template, which shows the formula if the player has the "perfect" advancement for the reaction.